AcalaNetwork/bodhi.js/eth-providers/README.md

 # @acala-network/eth-providers

-Providers that contain some reusable functionalities for bodhi and eth-rpc-adaptor.
+Providers that contain some reusable functionalities for bodhi and eth-rpc-adapter.

 ## Run
 - install deps